 - Click “OK” to close the FIVR menu and open the TPL menu.

 - Let’s look at Turbo Boost Power Limits.
 “Turbo Boost Long Power Max” is known as PL1 and “Turbo Boost Short Power Max” is known as PL2.
 Both numbers are in watts.
 Turbo Time Limit is the number of seconds your CPU is allowed to operate at PL2 before dropping down to PL1.
 Turn off Turbo Boost Short Power Max, which makes PL1 unlimited.
-Set Turbo Boost Long Power Max to 1023, which is the highest value you can enter.
+Set Turbo Boost Long Power Max to a very high number.

 Now, when you do a stress test, the only Performance Limit Reason (check in HWiNFO) should be thermal throttling.
 This way, you let no other factor keep you from maximum speed besides the temperature of the CPU itself.